Musical Health

 uses musical elements such as the pulse, the melodic contours, the lengths of phrases, and harmonic colors to articulate the breath and to encourage a diversity of breath patterns.

-Emotions have movement, so the music needs to breath with motion to express the emotions.
+Emotions have movement, so the music needs to breathe with motion to express the emotions.

 BETTER CONNECTIONS: